 If you don’t manage your team or institution in this way, the unsavoury elements will work their way up the hierarchy.

-Good people who push back on bad behaviour by the executive will find themselves unrewarded, then sidelined, then unemployed.
+Good people who push back on bad behaviour by such a boss will find themselves unrewarded, then sidelined, then unemployed.
 They will be replaced by someone who will play ball, and evil will concentrate.

 So they leave, or get booted, and evil concentrates a little more.